survivejs/react-book/manuscript/04_implementing_notes.md

 After this change our application works the same way as before.
 We have gained something in return, though.
 We can begin to alter the state.

+W> Note that *react-hot-loader* doesn't pick the change made to the constructor.
+You will have to force a refresh in this case!

 T> In earlier versions of React you achieved the same with `getInitialState`.
 We're passing `props` to `super` by convention.
 It will work without, but it's a good standard to have.
 Calling `super` invokes the same method of the parent class and you see this kind of usage in object oriented programming often.

 ## Adding New Items to `Notes` list